sithis993/Crypter/README.md

     - Otherwise, continue with the encryption process
 3. Generate the AES-256 bit encryption key and write it to key.txt
 3. Search the target directories for files matching the types defined in Base.py
+    - Currently, the main user directories (Documents, Pictures etc.) are the only locations searched
+    - However, adding any additional directories is straightforward
-4. Encrypt the matching files
+4. Encrypt any matching files
 5. Write the time of encryption to the registry (used for tracking remaining time to pay the ransom)
 6. Presents the ransom GUI to the user